danielharrell/open-eyes-lect-2017-18/Open.md

 the kind of openness most our own.

-But we can clarify this thought, and towards an even more bounded geometric image of our predicament.
+But we can clarify this thought, and towards an even more bounded geometric image of this predicament.
 For not only do we seem to see outside us through open eyes; we seem to see *a whole world* outside us.
 But if this is merely the unbounded look of what is truly bounded, then how?
 That is,